hswaffield/MiddRides-WebApp/README.md

 # MiddRides-WebApp
-The web client for the middrides app
+The web client for the middrides app.

+Created by Henry Swaffield, 2015.